faircloth-lab/edittag/docs/design.rst

 --multiprocessing   Use multiple processors.
 The number of cores/processors used is set by default to the max(cores) - 2.
-You can explicitly set this option using `--processors`.
+You can explicitly set this option using --processors.

 --processors=<int>  The number of computing cores/processors to use.
   This defaults to max(cores) - 2.

+--no-polybase
---no-polybase  Filter those tags having greater than two adjacent, identical bases.
+  Filter those tags having greater than two adjacent, identical bases.
 Homopolymer bases are problematic on certain sequencing platforms, thus it is useful to avoid homopolymer runs longer than three.

 --gc  Filter those tags having 40 < GC % < 60.